Megabit/Blazorise/docs/_posts/2020-03-19-release-notes-090.md

 - `void AddDataSet()` > `Task AddDataSet()`
 - `void Update()` > `Task Update()`

 This change allowed me better control over the chart data and it's options.
 But that was just the beginning.
 Most of the things are done under the hood to allow dynamic changes on the chart data.
-Also it's now easier to add custom plugins for chartjs.
+Also it's now easier to add custom plugins for ChartJS.
 First plugin I decided to add is the [chartjs-plugin-streaming](https://nagix.github.io/chartjs-plugin-streaming/).
 With the help of this plugin your data can now be animated while data is coming or streaming.

-It has it's own NuGet package named `Blazorise.Charts.Streaming`, available [here](https://www.myget.org/feed/blazorise/package/nuget/Blazorise.Charts.Streaming).
-The streaming API is fairly simple to use and you see an example in the documentation on [chart page]({{ "/docs/extensions/chart/#streaming" | relative_url }}).
+It has it's own NuGet package named `Blazorise.Charts.Streaming`, available [here](https://www.nuget.org/packages/Blazorise.Charts.Streaming).
+The streaming API is fairly simple to use and you can found an example in the documentation on [chart page]({{ "/docs/extensions/chart/#streaming" | relative_url }}).

 ### File Upload

-FileEdit component was created long time ago but I must admit it wasn't used at all.
+FileEdit component was created long time ago but I must admit it wasn't usable at all.
 After Steve Sanderson has posted [file upload](https://blog.stevensanderson.com/2019/09/13/blazor-inputfile/) implementation on his blog I decided to give it a shot and include it into FileEdit.
 This component is based on his implementation but it isn't a full copy.
 While Steve's component worked on most of the files it broke randomly on files larger than 25MB, or so.
 I had to make some tweaks here and there and I managed to create a component that is capable of uploading files of any size.
 I must also give my thanks to [iberisoft](https://github.com/iberisoft) for testing the component after my changes!

 To learn more about file component please look at the [documentation]({{ "/docs/components/file/" | relative_url }}).